SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Experimental Methods

 \subsection{Other Experimental Settings}

-We report the Dice Similarity Coefficient (DSC) as the metric to compare the performance of all three networks.

-The choice of the loss function in segmentation can significantly impact the performance of the network \cite{mehrtash2020confidence}.
-For example, the loss function based on DSC may result in better performance as compared to the cross-entropy loss \cite{mehrtash2020confidence}.
-However, for a fair comparison, we used the same loss functions, i.e., cross-entropy, for both U-Net and Bayes U-Net.
+We report the specific hyperparameters used for each dataset in Table \ref{tab:architecture_hyperparams}, including the optimizer, learning rate, batch size, number of training epochs, and $\sigma_{pa}$ for the padding in the SUPER U-Net model.
+The selection was determined through empirical evaluation.
+We explored different values for each hyperparameter and selected those that provided stable training, faster convergence, and improved segmentation performance across all datasets.
+The values of $\sigma_{pa}$ in SUPER U-Net were tuned to balance the trade-off between predictive uncertainty and segmentation accuracy.
+The batch size was determined based on the size of the data and the available hardware constraints.
+All simulations were performed using Python with the TensorFlow library on an NVIDIA RTX A6000 GPU.

-We conduct a detailed robustness analysis of the performance of all three networks using two types of noise, i.e., Gaussian and adversarial.
-We compare the performance of all three networks under various levels of Gaussian noise added to the test data of all three datasets.
-We measure the noise level using the Signal-to-Noise Ratio (SNR) in the units of decibels (dB).
-For the adversarial noise, we employ the Fast Gradient Sign Method (FSGM) and generate un-targeted attacks \cite{liu2016delving}.
-On the other hand, we use the Projected Gradient Descent (PGD) method to generate targeted adversarial attacks \cite{madry2017towards}.
-We set the maximum number of iteration to $20$ and use the step-size of $1$.
+We report the Dice Similarity Coefficient (DSC) as the metric to compare the performance of all four networks.
+We conduct a detailed robustness analysis of the performance of all four networks using two types of noise, i.e., Gaussian and adversarial.
+We compare the performance of all four networks under various levels of Gaussian noise added to the test data of all three datasets.
+We measure the noise level using the signal-to-noise ratio (SNR) in the units of decibels (dB).
+For the adversarial noise, we use the Fast Gradient Sign Method (FSGM) to generate untargeted attacks \citep{liu2017delving}, and we use the Projected Gradient Descent (PGD) method to generate targeted adversarial attacks \citep{madry2018towards}.
+The attacks are generated with a maximum number of iterations set to $20$ and a step size of $1$.
 We select a \emph{source} class and a \emph{target} class to generate targeted attacks.
 The adversarial attack algorithm will try to fool the trained network into predicting pixels belonging to the \emph{source} class as the pixels of the \emph{target} class.